WillFlame14/rs-docs/docs/variants/intro.md

 Many of these are taken from [sodium's score-hunting doc](https://hackmd.io/@sodiumdebt/scorehunt), with minor tweaks.
 Thanks to sodium and hallmark for introducing these to me!

+Unlike the corresponding H-Group variant docs, not all variants have their own page.
+Instead, a page is dedicated for a particular variant *quality*, and variants containing that quality will add those conventions.
+For example, a game of *Muddy Rainbow* is both brownish and rainbowish, so it uses all of the conventions on both pages, as well as any specific conventions for itself.

 ## General Principles

 ### Highest Lie Principle